 - all convictions in the 5 years before your application.

 The purpose of the Business Rules for Approved Inspection Stations (business rules) is to provide a framework for the operation of AISs.
-The business rules set out the current policies and procedures for the conduct of the AIS, its proprietor, nominees and AEs.
+The business rules set out the current policies and procedures for the conduct of the AIS, its proprietor, nominees and Approved Examiner (AE).

-The business rules came into force on 4 May 2012 and replace section 1 of the Code of Practice – Vehicle Inspection Guidelines (COP) with sections 2 and 3 of the COP remaining in force.
+The business rules came into force on 4 May 2012 and replace section 1 of the Code of Practice – Vehicle Inspection Guidelines (COP) with sections 2 and 3 of the COP remaining in force for light vehicles.

 Business rules for approved inspection stations